 Action # Title Description Total Funds Contributing provide students with differentiation, scaffolds, and additional instructional support.
-PRESD will purchase NWEA and Edgenuity to support instruction by providing data points and targeted intervention for low-income students in need of additional instruction scaffolds.
+PRESD will purchase NWEA and Edgenuity to support instruction by providing data points and targeted intervention for low-income students needing additional instruction scaffolds.
+PRESD is able to use assessment results to determine students' needs; each identified student receives prescribed educational activities and assignments based on their specific needs through the intervention technology platform.
+These resources provide supplemental solutions for elementary low-income students to target improvement in reading and mathematics.
+The identified students may take a placement exam to receive a personalized learning path or districts can import student NWEA MAP assessment results.
 We expect that the ELA and Math achievement data for low-income students will increase as the services are designed to meet the needs most associated with low-income students.
-However, because we expect that all students needing additional support in ELA and Math will benefit, this action is provided on an LEA-wide basis.
+However, because we expect all students needing additional support in ELA and Math will benefit, this action is provided on an LEA-wide basis.
 These additional tools will reduce gaps in skills and increase performance on state and local assessments for low-income students.
-2.5 RTI Create a master schedule that allows for a Response to Intervention period within the school day.
-Create Master Schedule that allows for teacher collaboration across grade levels to identify and implement targeted best practices for all students and specific interventions for struggling students. \$28,000.00 No
+2.5 RTI Create a master schedule that allows for a Response to the Intervention period within the school day.
+Create a Master Schedule that allows for teacher collaboration across grade levels to identify and implement targeted best practices for all students and specific interventions for struggling students. \$28,000.00 No 2.6 Support of Students with Disabilities The district will provide specialized and targeted support to students with disabilities as outlined in their Individualized Education Plans (IEPs).
+All students with an IEP will have access to this specialized academic instruction and other designated instructional services as noted in their IEP to ensure equity and access to district programming and a free appropriate public education.
+Services provided will be aligned with other district offerings in order best to support each student's academic and social-emotional needs. \$96,362.00 No